 Our district has approved a vaccine requirement for all students taking in-person or hybrid classes in the spring, summer, and fall 2022 semesters at Saddleback College, IVC, ATEP, or satellite locations.
 All students enrolling for spring, summer, or fall semesters on-campus or hybrid classes should be fully vaccinated or plan on meeting the vaccination requirement.

 If you are neither vaccinated nor planning on being vaccinated, we encourage you to enroll only in online classes.
 More information on the vaccine requirement can be found here.

 - The college requires that face masks or two-layer face gaiters be worn at all times in all indoor locations on campus except the cafeteria.
 You will need to wear a face mask indoors even if you are vaccinated.
 This requirement will be enforced.
 Students who fail to comply will be subject to disciplinary action in accordance with the Student Code of Conduct.

 - Masks will be available in buildings throughout campus – please help yourself to a box.

 - Masks are not required outdoors.

-If you are unable to wear a mask indoors because of a documented medical or psychological condition, you must obtain an accommodation from the Student Health Center and wear an approved clear face shield with a full drape from the bottom of the shield to your chest.
+- If you are unable to wear a face mask due to a medical or psychological condition, please contact the Student Health and Wellness Center for verification of disability and approval of accommodations.
+Accommodations will require either the use of a clear face shield with a full drape to the chest or switching to all-online classes.